Occupation of Alcatraz: Collapse and removal

 On January 3, 1970, Yvonne Oakes, 13-year-old daughter of Annie and stepdaughter to Richard Oakes, fell to her death, prompting the Oakes family to leave the island, saying they did not have the heart for it anymore.
-Some of the original occupiers left to return to school and some of the new occupiers had drug addictions.
-Some non-aboriginal members of San Francisco's drug and hippie scene also moved to the island, until non-Indians were prohibited from staying overnight.
+Some of the original occupiers left to return to school, and some of the new occupiers had drug addictions.
+Some non-Indigenous members of San Francisco's drug and hippie scene also moved to the island, until non-Indians were prohibited from staying overnight.

-On January 11, 1970, a letter from Earl Livermore, was written to National Council on Indian Opportunity.
+On January 11, 1970, a letter from Earl Livermore, was written to the National Council on Indian Opportunity.

-In an interview with "Radio Free Alcatraz," occupant and Sioux Indian, John Trudell, lamented that "water [was] still [their] big number one problem" and how, "rapidly, [their] number two problem [was] becoming electricity."
+In an interview with "Radio Free Alcatraz", John Trudell (Santee Dakota), lamented that "water is still our big number one problem" and how, "rapidly, our number two problem is becoming electricity."
 The government often shut off all electricity to the island and made it difficult for water to reach the occupants in an effort to make them desert the island.

-After Oakes left, LaNada Means, John Trudell, Stella Leach, and Al Miller were challenged with reorganizing and did so upon creating Indians Of All Tribes.
+After Oakes left, LaNada Means, John Trudell, Stella Leach, and Al Miller were challenged with reorganizing and did so upon creating Indians of All Tribes.
 Means, having been in a family that was always active in tribal politics, was comfortable briefing reporters on how reservations operated or directing occupiers on island clean up.
 So when Robert Robertson, a Republican working for the National Council on Indian Opportunity, arrived on the island in 1970, just a week after Yvonne Oakes' passing, Means took the lead in trying to negotiate her planning grant for the cultural center, museum, and Thunderbird University of Alcatraz that she wrote.
 Along with Means, Robertson originally met with a group of occupiers to discuss safety and negotiations regarding the occupation.
 He was surprised that only ten men were present while forty American Indian women were present and active in discussion.
 When the initial meeting ended, Means invited Robertson to a private dinner between her and three lawyers to propose a $500,000 grant to renovate the island.
-Robertson, however, refused and would continue to refuse the occupiers' proposals until finally, in May 1970 the federal government began to transfer Alcatraz to the Department of the Interior and the National Park System.
+Robertson, however, refused and would continue to refuse the occupiers' proposals until finally, in May 1970, the federal government began to transfer Alcatraz to the Department of the Interior and the National Park System.